Introduction

 SharePoint UI Integration

-Ultimate Forms extends SharePoint forms and does not replace them, your site-wide branding is preserved intact, while giving you the ability to override as much as you need.
+Ultimate Forms fully integrates its forms into the SharePoint user interface, your site-wide branding is preserved intact, while giving you the ability to override as much as you need.

 InfoPath is a distinct product, with its own look.
 Although it can forced to visually appear similarly to the rest of your site, it's not a natural process and can be quite time-consuming.